varkiwi/git3-client/README.md

 In order to be able to push, a smart contract is required.
 If you haven't registered your repository yet, use `git3 create`

 ## Git create
 In order to have a remote repository, you have to register your repository.
 Use the `git3 create` command.
-It sends a transaction to the factory contract, which deployes a new smart contract for your repository.
+It sends a transaction to the factory contract, which deploys a new smart contract for your repository.
 Once this is done, you are able to push your repository.

 ## Git clone
 git3 clone 0xE838bC8b2D069CE43894143836fA974643646291/newTestRepo